department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/programs/independent-living.md

 <ol class="process">
 <li class="process-step list-one">

-Log in to your eBenefits account.
+Sign in to your eBenefits account.

 </li>